Pelle Dragsted

-Pelle Dragsted (born 13 April 1975 in Copenhagen) is a Danish author and politician, who has been a member of the Folketing for the Red-Green Alliance since the 2022 Danish general election.
+Pelle Dragsted (born 13 April 1975) is a Danish author and politician who has been a member of the Folketing for the Red-Green Alliance since the 2022 Danish general election.
 He formerly served as member of the Folketing in 2015 to 2019.
+He has been the political spokesperson of the Red-Green Alliance since 2023, succeeding Mai Villadsen.

-He has been described as the Danish left's unofficial chief ideologue and as the Red-Green Alliance's grey eminence.
+He has been described as the Danish left's unofficial chief ideologue and as the Red-Green Alliance's grey eminence, and has described his political ideology as Marxism and democratic socialism.

-Dragsted was elected to the Frederiksberg City Council in 2021 where he serves as chair of the climate and housing committee.
-After winning re-election to the Folketing, Dragsted stepped back from his position as councilor due to rules regarding double mandates in the Red-Green alliance.

 Career

 From 2009 to 2011, Dragsted was in charge of the press work for the Red-Green Alliance.
 From 2011 to 2015 he was a political advisor for the party.
-Dragsted was first elected into parliament at the 2015 Danish general election, where he received 2,599 votes.
+Dragsted was first elected to parliament at the 2015 Danish general election, where he received 2,599 votes.
 He was a state accountant in 2021.

-In 2021 Dragsted published the book Nordisk socialism (Nordic socialism) for which he was awarded the N.F.S.
+In 2021 Dragsted published the book Nordisk socialism (Nordic socialism), for which he was awarded the N.F.S.
 Grundtvig Prize.
+He was elected to the Frederiksberg City Council in 2021, where he served as chair of the climate and housing committee.

-Dragsted was again elected to the Folketing in 2022 receiving 14,129 votes.
+Dragsted was again elected to the Folketing in 2022, receiving 14,129 votes.
+After winning re-election to the Folketing, Dragsted stepped back from his position as councillor due to rules regarding double mandates in the Red-Green alliance.
 In the days following the election, Dragsted participated in government formation negotiations with Mette Frederiksen alongside Mai Villadsen and Peder Hvelplund.
-On 15 November 2022, Dragsted officially became part of the Red-Green alliances collective leadership.
+On 15 November 2022, Dragsted officially became part of the Red-Green alliance's collective leadership.

+Upon his appointment as political spokesperson of the Red-Green Alliance in 2023, Dragsted was hailed as ‘capable, visionary and committed’ as he put forward a revitalised party manifesto.